-Jacy has worked with groups dedicated to improving the health and well-being of children, families, and communities for over 15 years.
-This work has included promoting youth and wellness programs in school districts, businesses, and non-profit organizations across the nation including Tennessee, Kentucky, Florida, California, and New York.
+Jacy Warrell has worked with groups dedicated to improving the health and well-being of children, families, and communities for more than 15 years.
+This work included promoting youth and wellness programs in school districts, businesses, and non-profit organizations across the nation including Tennessee, Kentucky, Florida, California, and New York.

 Her introduction into Public Health was in 2006 while working for a private research foundation owned by Dr. Arthur Agatston, cardiologist and author of South Beach Diet.
 Jacy managed the programmatic interventions for a research study titled Healthier Options for Public Schoolchildren Study (HOPS).
 Results from this study were instrumental in advocating for the implementation of school wellness policies, better nutrition standards, and technical assistance for food service staff with the USDA at the federal level.